iaincollins/ardent-api/README.md

 explicitly specifying a greater value.
 Records are updated when newer information is submitted, but older entries never expire.

+The endpoints are versioned but there may still be changes in the logic of how requests are handled and exactly what data returned in response to a query as functionality is expanded on and refined (e.g. what results are filtered out, or not filterd out, by default may change - but any changes to requests or responses should typically be additive rather than be breaking changes).

 ### Get version

 Get Ardent API software version.